astronomer/airflow-guides/guides/kubepod-operator.md

 In Airflow you have the option to choose between a variety of [executors](https://www.astronomer.io/guides/airflow-executors-explained) which determine how your Airflow tasks will be executed.

-The [KubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) and the `KubernetesPodOperator` both dynamically launch and terminate pods to run Airflow tasks.
-As the names suggest, `KubernetesExecutor` is an executor, which means it affects how all tasks in an Airflow instance are executed, while the `KubernetesPodOperator` is an operator defining that a single task is to be launched in a Kubernetes pod with the given configuration and does not affect any other tasks in the Airflow instance.
+The `KubernetesExecutor` and the `KubernetesPodOperator` both dynamically launch and terminate Pods to run Airflow tasks.
+As the names suggest, `KubernetesExecutor` is an executor, which means it affects how all tasks in an Airflow instance are executed, while the `KubernetesPodOperator` is an operator defining that a single task is to be launched in a Kubernetes Pod with the given configuration and does not affect any other tasks in the Airflow instance.
+Details on how to configure the `KubernetesExecutor` can be found in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html).

 Compared to the KPO, the `KubernetesExecutor`:

-- Runs Airflow tasks in a Kubernetes pod without the user needing to specify a Docker image.
+- Runs Airflow tasks in a Kubernetes Pod without the user needing to specify a Docker image.
-- Is implemented at the configuration level of the Airflow instance, which means _all_ tasks will each be run in their own Kubernetes pod.
+- Is implemented at the configuration level of the Airflow instance, which means _all_ tasks will each be run in their own Kubernetes Pod.
 This may be desired in some use cases to leverage auto-scaling, but is generally not ideal for environments with a high volume of shorter running tasks.
-- Has less abstraction over pod configuration.
+- Has less abstraction over Pod configuration.
 All task-level configurations have to be passed in as a dictionary via the `BaseOperator` argument `executor_config`, which is available to all operators.
-Details on configuring the `KubernetesExecutor` can be found in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html).
-- If a custom Docker image is passed to the `KubernetesExecutor`, it needs to have Airflow installed, otherwise the task will not run.
+- If a custom Docker image is passed to the `KubernetesExecutor`'s `base` container by providing it to either the `pod_template_file` or the `pod_override` key in the dictionary for the `executor_config` argument, it needs to have Airflow installed, otherwise the task will not run.
+A possible reason for customizing this Docker image would be to run a task in an environment with different versions of packages than the majority of the tasks an Airflow instance.
 This is not the case with the KPO, which can run any valid Docker image.

-Both the `KubernetesPodOperator` and the `KubernetesExecutor` can use the entire Kubernetes API with regards to pod creation.
+Both the `KubernetesPodOperator` and the `KubernetesExecutor` can use the entire Kubernetes API with regards to Pod creation.
 Which one to use is an individual choice based on the user's requirements and preferences.
 You can think of the KPO as "Docker image first" and the `KubernetesExecutor` as "operator first" implementations.
 The KPO is generally ideal for controlling the environment the task is run in, while the `KubernetesExecutor` is ideal for controlling resource optimization.
-Frequently the KPO is used in an Airflow environment using the `KubernetesExecutor` to run some tasks where the focus is on environment control while the other tasks are run in pods via the `KubernetesExecutor`.
+Frequently the KPO is used in an Airflow environment using the `KubernetesExecutor` to run some tasks where the focus is on environment control while the other tasks are run in Pods via the `KubernetesExecutor`.

 ## How to configure the `KubernetesPodOperator`

-The KPO launches any valid Docker Image provided to it (passed via the `image` parameter) in a new Kubernetes pod on an existing Kubernetes cluster.
-The operator has many other parameters which specify the pod configuration which the KPO translates into a call to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/).
-The `KubernetesPodOperator` offers full access to Kubernetes API functionality relating to pod creation.
+The KPO launches any valid Docker Image provided to it (passed via the `image` parameter) in a new Kubernetes Pod on an existing Kubernetes cluster.
+The operator has many other parameters which specify the Pod configuration which the KPO translates into a call to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/).
+The `KubernetesPodOperator` offers full access to Kubernetes API functionality relating to Pod creation.

 The `KubernetesPodOperator` can be instantiated like any other operator within the context of a DAG.
 The following are some of the arguments that can be passed to the operator.

 **Mandatory arguments** are:

 - `task_id`: a unique string identifying the task within Airflow.
-- `namespace`: the namespace within your Kubernetes cluster the new pod should be assigned to.
+- `namespace`: the namespace within your Kubernetes cluster the new Pod should be assigned to.
-- `name`: the name of the pod created.
-This name needs to be unique for each pod within a namespace.
+- `name`: the name of the Pod created.
+This name needs to be unique for each Pod within a namespace.
 - `image`: a Docker image to launch.
 Images from [hub.docker.com](https://hub.docker.com/) can be passed in with just the image name, custom repositories have to be given as full URLs.

 Commonly used **optional arguments** include:

-- `random_name_suffix`: generates a random suffix for the pod name if set to `True`.
-Avoids naming conflicts when running a large number of pods.
+- `random_name_suffix`: generates a random suffix for the Pod name if set to `True`.
+Avoids naming conflicts when running a large number of Pods.
-- `labels`: add key:value pairs to the pod which can be used to logically group decoupled objects together.
+- `labels`: add key:value pairs to the Pod which can be used to logically group decoupled objects together.
-- `ports`: provides the possibility to override default ports for the pod.
+- `ports`: provides the possibility to override default ports for the Pod.
-- `reattach_on_restart`: defines how to handle losing the worker while the pod is running, by default (`True`) the existing pod will reattach to the worker on the next try. `False` creates a new pod for each try.
+- `reattach_on_restart`: defines how to handle losing the worker while the Pod is running, by default (`True`) the existing Pod will reattach to the worker on the next try. `False` creates a new Pod for each try.
-- `is_delete_operator_pod`: `True` by default, will delete the pod when it reaches its final state or when the execution is interrupted.
+- `is_delete_operator_pod`: `True` by default, will delete the Pod when it reaches its final state or when the execution is interrupted.
 - `get_logs`: provides the `stdout` of the container as task-logs to the Airflow logging system.
-- `log_events_on_failure`: if set to `True` events will be logged in case the pod fails (default: `False`).
+- `log_events_on_failure`: if set to `True` events will be logged in case the Pod fails (default: `False`).
-- `env_vars`: allows the user to specify individual environment variables for a pod.
+- `env_vars`: allows the user to specify individual environment variables for a Pod.
 - `resources`: allows the user to pass a dictionary with resource requests (keys: `request_memory`, `request_cpu`) and limits (keys: `limit_memory`, `limit_cpu`, `limit_gpu`).
 See the [Kubernetes Documentation on Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more information.
 - `volumes`: can be used to pass in a modified `k8s.V1Volume`, see also the [Kubernetes example DAG from the Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_modules/tests/system/providers/cncf/kubernetes/example_kubernetes.html).
-- `affinity` and `tolerations` are ways to further specify rules for [pod to node assignment](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-Pod-node/).
+- `affinity` and `tolerations` are ways to further specify rules for [Pod to Node assignment](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
 Like the `volumes` parameter they also require their input as a `k8s` object.

-There are also many other arguments that can be used to configure the pod and pass information to the Docker image.
-For example, the 'Spinning up a pod in EKS from Airflow' section below shows how to define an entrypoint (`cmds`) and its arguments (`arguments`) for your container.
+There are also many other arguments that can be used to configure the Pod and pass information to the Docker image.
+For example, the 'Spinning up a Pod in EKS from Airflow' section below shows how to define an entrypoint (`cmds`) and its arguments (`arguments`) for your container.

 > **Note**: The following KPO arguments can be used with Jinja templates: `image`, `cmds`, `arguments`, `env_vars`, `labels`, `config_file`, `pod_template_file`, and `namespace`.